DennisSab/multi-env-devops-platform/Readme.md

   Pre-production environment where changes are reviewed and validated before release.

 - **Production (Prod)**
-  The live system used by real users.
+  The live system used by real users .

 The objective is to understand how code moves safely from development to production using modern DevOps workflows.